Ganzhou Uyghur Kingdom

-The Ganzhou Uyghur Kingdom (甘州回鶻 (甘州回鹘, Gānzhōu Huíhú)), also referred to as the Hexi Uyghurs, was established in 894 around Ganzhou in modern Zhangye.
-The kingdom lasted from 894 to 1036; during that time, many of Ganzhou's residents converted to Buddhism.
+The Ganzhou Uyghur Kingdom (甘州回鶻 (甘州回鹘, Gānzhōu Huíhú)), also referred to as the Hexi Uyghurs (河西回鶻 (河西回鹘, Héxī Huíhú)), was a Turkic dynastic state ruled by the Uyghur Yaglakar clan.
+It was established in 894 around Ganzhou in modern-day Zhangye, and lasted until 1036.
+During that time, many of Ganzhou's residents converted to Buddhism.

 The Hexi Corridor, located within modern Gansu, was traditionally a Chinese inroad into Central Asia.
 From the 9th to 11th centuries this area was shared between the Ganzhou Uyghurs and the Guiyi Circuit.
 By the early 11th century both the Uyghurs and Guiyi Circuit were conquered by the Tangut people of the Western Xia dynasty.

-The Ganzhou Uyghur rulers were descended from the House of Yaglakar.

 History

 There was a pre-existing community of Uyghurs at Ganzhou by 840 at the very latest.

 In 874, remnant forces of the Tibetan Empire known as the Wenmo, Han Chinese slave soldiers under the Tibetan Empire, in Ganzhou drove out the Uyghurs.

 Around the years 881 and 882, Ganzhou slipped from the control of the Guiyi Circuit.

+Remnants from the disintegrated the Uyghur Khaganate settled in Qinzhou 秦州, Liangzhou, Ganzhou, Suzhou 肅州, Guazhou 瓜州 and Shazhou 沙州.
 In 894 the Uyghurs led by Pangteqin (Huaijian Khagan) established the Ganzhou Uyghur Kingdom in Ganzhou.

 In 902 the Ganzhou Uyghurs sent military aid to Emperor Zhaozong of Tang.

 In 910 the Ganzhou Uyghurs attacked the Kingdom of Jinshan (Guiyi).

 In 911 the Ganzhou Uyghurs attacked the Kingdom of Jinshan and forced them into an alliance as a lesser partner.

 In 916 a Ganzhou Uyghur princess was married to Cao Yijin, governor of the Guiyi Circuit.

-In 920 Huaijian Khagan became sickly.
+The Guiyi Circuit regime of Dunhuang established marriage alliances, diplomatic, trade and cultural links with the Ganzhou Uyghurs.

-In 924 Huaijian Khagan died and his sons Diyin and Renmei fought over the throne with Diyin coming out on top.
+In 920 Huaijian Khagan became sickly, and he died in 924; his sons Diyin and Renmei fought over the throne with Diyin coming out on top.
 They received a royal appointment from the Later Tang dynasty.
 The Khitans of the Liao dynasty offered to let the Ganzhou Uyghurs return to their former homeland on the Orkhon but they refused the offer.

 In 925 Cao Yijin led an attack on the Ganzhou Uyghurs and defeated them.

 In 926 Diyin died and Aduoyu succeeded him as Shunhua Khagan.
 Shunhua Khagan married Cao Yijin's daughter.

 In 930 Cao Yijin visited the Ganzhou Uyghur court in Ganzhou.

 In 933 Shunhua Khagan died and Jingqiong succeeded him.

 In 961 the Ganzhou Uyghurs accepted the Song dynasty as suzerains.
+Due to freer status of women in Turkic society, the Ganzhou Kingdom often used both Buddhist monks and nuns as envoys to Song China, where Buddhist nuns were also highly patronized by the elite.
+The Song recognized the Ganzhou Uyghurs, as well as the Qarakhanids and the Qocho Uyghurs, as the collective descendants of the former Uyghur Khaganate.
+Arab sources, for example the account of Arab traveller Abū Dulaf (which may have been based on other sources of the period), seems to have referred to the Ganzhou Uyghur Kingdom as "China".